60 Cutter Mill Rd.

 - any violation of this Code of Ethics.

-- The CEO, CFO, and financial managers shall not, during the term of their employment with the Company, compete with the Company and may never let business dealings on behalf of the Company be influenced, or even appear to be influenced, by personal or family interests.
-The CEO, CFO and financial managers shall promptly bring to the attention of the Chairman of the Audit Committee any information he or she may have concerning any actual or apparent conflicts of interest between personal and professional relationships, involving any management or other employees who have a significant role in the Company's financial reporting, disclosures or internal controls.
+- All employees and directors shall not, during the term of their employment or affiliation with the Company, compete with the Company and may never let business dealings on behalf of the Company be influenced, or even appear to be influenced, by personal or family interests.
+All employees and directors shall promptly bring to the attention of the Chairman of the Audit Committee any information he or she may have concerning any actual or apparent conflicts of interest between personal and professional relationships, involving any management or other employees who have a significant role in the Company's financial reporting, disclosures or internal controls.

 - The Company is committed to complying with both the letter and the spirit of all applicable laws, rules and regulations.
 The Company intends to prevent the occurrence of conduct not in compliance with this Code of Ethics and to halt any such conduct that may occur as soon as reasonably possible after its discovery.
 Allegations of non-compliance will be investigated whenever necessary and evaluated at the proper level(s).
 Those found to be in violation of this Code of Ethics, including failures to report potential violations by others, are subject to appropriate disciplinary action, up to and including termination of employment.
 Criminal misconduct may be referred to the appropriate legal authorities for prosecution.

 - The Company will strive to keep confidential the identity of anyone reporting a possible violation.
-To facilitate the fullest compliance possible, and encourage employees to ask questions when presented with potential violations, the Company will not tolerate retaliation against any employee asking questions or making a good faith report in an attempt to comply with this code.
-Open communication of issues and concerns by all employees without fear of retribution or retaliation is vital to the successful implementation of this Code.
-All employees are required to cooperate with internal investigation of misconduct and unethical behavior.
+To facilitate the fullest compliance possible, and encourage employees to ask questions when presented with potential violations, the Company will not tolerate retaliation against any employee asking questions or making a good faith report in an attempt to comply with this Code of Ethics.
+Open communication of issues and concerns by all employees and directors without fear of retribution or retaliation is vital to the successful implementation of this Code of Ethics.
+All employees and directors are required to cooperate with internal investigation of misconduct and unethical behavior.

 - Any waiver of this Code of Ethics may be made only by the Audit Committee and will be promptly disclosed as required pursuant to federal securities laws, regulations and applicable listing standards.